didoolaeghe/Forsmark-Openness-Analysis/README.md

 # Forsmark-Openness-Analysis

-In this repository, you will find data, python code, and notebooks analyses supporting the paper "Past fracture reactivation by fluid overpressure suggested by the openness distribution in Forsmark, Sweden".
+In this repository, you will find data, python code, and notebooks analyses supporting the paper: "Controls on fracture openness and reactivation in Forsmark, Sweden".

 The authors are:
 Diane Doolaeghe;